List of DC Comics characters: G: J.A.K.E. 2

 Weeks after the destruction of J.A.K.E.
 1, his successor J.A.K.E.
 2 is sent to the Pacific islands to join the marines there.
 On activation, J.A.K.E.
 2 seems unresponsive at first but then acts to defend the marine camp from a samurai robot built by the Japanese military.
 After defeating the robot, J.A.K.E.
 2 engages in several missions in the Pacific Theater, as well as on Dinosaur Island.
 Eventually, he also meets the Creature Commandos and is accepted into their ranks.
 Later on, J.A.K.E.
 2 and the Creature Commandos are aboard a rocket that misfires and heads into deep space.
 The Creature Commandos are known to have survived, but J.A.K.E.
 2's fate is unknown.
 The DC Comics Encyclopedia describes J.A.K.E.
 2 as having survived into the 31st century.

 J.A.K.E. #6.1

 In Checkmate (vol. 2) #24, a new G.I.
 Robot is revealed, with the designation J.A.K.E. #6.1.
 It is one of the organization's Rooks, a team of four elite operatives of last resort.
 Apparently constructed using the original World War II era programming, it has a new body made of components formerly used by Maxwell Lord during a time when his consciousness was contained in an android form.

 Lord Job

 A new G.I.
 Robot of unknown origin appears in the 2008-2009 The War That Time Forgot miniseries written by Bruce Jones, where it is known as "Lord Job", but calls himself "Joe".
-This version can speak and has bright red eyes, but is otherwise of a similar appearance to the earlier models, particularly Joe.
+This version can speak and has red eyes, but is otherwise of a similar appearance to the earlier models, particularly Joe.